artyom-beilis/skyhopper/README.md

         termux-setup-storage

-- Download a copy of [skyhopper.py](https://raw.githubusercontent.com/artyom-beilis/artyom-beilis.github.io/master/skyhopper.py) to a location accessible by termux, for this manual it will be `Downloads`
+- Download a copy of [astrohopper.py](https://raw.githubusercontent.com/artyom-beilis/artyom-beilis.github.io/master/astrohopper.py) to a location accessible by termux, for this manual it will be `Downloads`
 - Run python script from there:

         cd /storage/emulated/0/Downloads
-        python skyhopper.py
+        python astrohopper.py

   You can close the server by simply pressing `Ctrl+C`

 - Now you can go to <https://127.0.0.1:8443/> address in the browser and use it.
 Please note `https` protocol and `8443` port
 - Note since it uses self-signed SSL certificate you will have to give a security exception when accessing this site
-- If you want to serve the skyhopper to other users at your pysical location:
+- If you want to serve the astrohopper to other users at your pysical location:
     - Create "hotspot", the typical gateway of android hotspot is `192.168.43.1`
-    - Run skyhopper as described before _after_ you created hotspot
+    - Run astrohopper as described before _after_ you created hotspot
-    - Now you can go to <https://192.168.43.1:8443/> from any device connected to the hotspot and open skyhopper there.
+    - Now you can go to <https://192.168.43.1:8443/> from any device connected to the hotspot and open astrohopper there.

 ## Notes